Hi! I am Gabriela, and this is my virtual home. I am a self-taught cook and a trained Pastry Chef.

 In the picture below is my paternal grandmother, Herta, with me.
 Herta lived in Transylvania and had a German heritage.

-She emigrated to Germany when she was 84 years old, back in 1995, together with my family’s paternal side.
+She moved to Germany at 84 years old, together with my family’s paternal side.
 She was a very strong lady, and even though she moved to Germany at such an old age, she never forgot her roots.

-Herta used to travel back and forth between Germany and Romania, spending winters in Germany and summers in Romania.
+Herta traveled back and forth between Germany and Romania, spending winters in Germany and summers in Romania.
 She passed away at 94 years old.

 I think I inherited the love for baking from her.
 Her German cookies and pastries were to die for.
 Here is one of the recipes that remind me of her baking.

-Coming from a country under a lot of oppression and food was scarce for many years, I learned to love easy, simple recipes that use processed-free ingredients and common sense.
+Coming from a country under a lot of oppression and with scarce food for many years, I learned to love easy, simple recipes that use processed-free ingredients and common sense.

 My cooking and baking style is mostly European, but you will also find recipes on my blog from other parts of the world.

-I am also fascinated by old recipes because I believe that people used to eat healthier and more in season in the past.
+I am also fascinated by old recipes because I believe that people used to eat healthier and more in season than today.

 For that matter, I have a unique perspective when it comes to food.
 My mother, for example, worked full time, but we always had cooked food on the table.